learn-co-curriculum/java-char-string-intro/README.md

 Notice how the backslashes are not printed but the double quote immediately following the backslash is printed.
-This is because the escape character notifies Java that we are to print the escape sequence instead that results in just a double quotation mark.
+This is because the escape character notifies Java that we are to print the escape sequence instead.
+This results in just printing the double quotation mark.
 Java also treats the escape sequence as one character - meaning `\"` would be considered one character, not two.

 Consider the table of escape sequences: